ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 24 Brown Elfin Callophrys augustinus (Kirby, 1837)

 Delicate elfins mark the opening of the spring butterfly season in New England.
 Modest and softly-colored, the Brown Elfin is a key species to look for on an April butterfly walk.
-Of the four Deciduphagus (deciduous-feeding) elfins in Massachusetts-- Brown Elfin, Hoary Elfin, Frosted Elfin, and Henry’s Elfin-- Brown Elfin is the most common and widespread.
+Of the four deciduous-feeding elfins in Massachusetts-- Brown Elfin, Hoary Elfin, Frosted Elfin, and Henry’s Elfin-- Brown Elfin is the most common and widespread, and often the first to emerge.

 History Host Plants Abundance Distribution Flight Time Outlook